-Program support from the Freshwater Society and Friends of the Minnesota Valley.
+Program support from Freshwater and Friends of the Minnesota Valley.

-Community clean-up day planned here April 12
+Community clean-up day planned here April 25

 To improve water quality in area lakes and streams, leaves and yard debris from streets and boulevards will be cleaned up during a Community Clean-Up for Water Quality Day planned for (Town) on (Day/ Date).